 How to be Digital (and not Alienate People)

 Explore how the UK’s National Theatre uses e-commerce and social media in tandem to grow sales, increase their brand awareness, and have conversations with new audiences.
 All while keeping the drama confined to the stage.

 Learn how the National Theatre has grown their online business, developed a new Shopify site, leveraged PR, along with the benefits and pitfalls of having a separate social media estate.
 There will be memes.

 - Growing an e-commerce business within the museum sector, especially for small to medium scale institutions with competing priorities and limited resources.

 - How to use, and have fun with, social to drive conversations, traffic, and sales.

 - Real life examples of what does and doesn’t work to drive traffic in our sector.

 - The benefits vs. negatives of having your own retail ‘brand’ social media and websites against using your home institution’s infrastructure.

 - How we navigate internal communications with colleagues in Marketing and Press departments to keep Commercial considerations a priority, whichever option you choose.
 Tips and tricks included.

-MSA Knowledge Standards: Communication, Customer Relations, Merchandise Planning, Social Media
+MSA Knowledge Standards: Marketing and Communications, Visitor Relations, Merchandise Planning, Technology

 Speakers: Thomas Dykes, National Theatre